tgbot-collection/TeleTweet/README.md

 * reply `/delete` to delete tweet
 * send any video tweet to download the video
 * inline character calculation
+* send pictures as a group, it will result in multiple photos in your tweet(max photo restrictions is 4)

 # Commands
 ```